 I wasn’t about to give up, though.
 I had to know what made him tick, so to pass the time I started digging through the trunks of tapes Gary had lying around.
-He was more than happy to let me. it was easier than facing a goddamn tape recorder.
+He was more than happy to let me.
+It was easier than facing a goddamn tape recorder.

 And there’s the point of this little story.
 As great as Gary was, I learned that he was even GREATER, and that some of his best music had never been heard.
+Or even properly recorded.